19radleriley/AutoBodyShopSimulation/README.md

 ## Model Description
 The model in this simulation is an Auto Body Shop which fixes customers' cars.
 The shop
 has two different types of workers: 1.
-Normal Mechanics 2.
+Normal Mechanics and 2.
 Specialists.
 Normal mechanics
 handle the majority of jobs, but from time to time, there will be a task that a normal
-mechanic will not know how to fix, and therefore must be sent to a specialist.
+mechanic will not know how to fix, and therefore requires a specialist.
 This auto
 body shop is in fierce competition with auto shop nearby.
 As a result, they wish to find
 the optimal number of mechanics and specialists to minimize cost and customer loss.
 Here is a step by step walkthrough of what a customer experiences.
 1. The customer enters the shop with their car.
 Based on the number of people currently
-within the shop, there is a chance the customer will leave and go to the nearby shop.
+within the shop, there is a chance the customer will leave and go to the nearby shop (balk).
 2. If they do not leave, the customer waits to be treated by a mechanic.
 3. The mechanic may or may not know how to fix their problem and may refer the customer
 to a specialist.